MAHBOD-85/Sony-Vaio-Web-Button-Splashtop-OS/README.md

 Step 5: Enjoy this piece of computer history

 ### Attention
-The installation here has outdated browsers meaning only old compatible sites liem frogfind, google, the old net, etc. will work with it.
+The installation here has outdated browsers meaning only old compatible sites like frogfind, google, the old net, etc. will work with it.
 If you can find a way to hack in a more recent version send a pull request.